Project-Plex/PlexSportScanner/README.md

 ## Information about this Project

- Scanner and Metadata Agent for Plex, that uses www.thesportsdb.com
+ - Scanner and Metadata Agent for Plex, that uses www.thesportsdb.com

+ - Please use our documentation first: <a href="https://github.com/Project-Plex/Project-Plex.github.io">https://github.com/Project-Plex/Project-Plex.github.io</a>

 ##